-- Format: PowerPoint (best option for editing purposes) - o Dimensions: 30" x 40" (Height x Width)(EDBA standard dimensions) - For your convenience, the template is in the attachment section of this document. - Logo: Site based logos will be used, in addition to the IES logo. - The Poster Team will ensure the winning posters have an appropriately sized logo for printing.
+- Format: PowerPoint (best option for editing purposes) - o Dimensions: 30" x 40" (Height x Width) (EDBA standard dimensions) - For your convenience, please use the attached template. - Logo: Site based logos will be used, in addition to the IES logo. - The Poster Team will ensure the winning posters have an appropriately sized logo for printing.